• About Connective

 No matter which one you pick, you’ll need to set up redirects.
 Let’s say you chose the naked https:// domain.
 With redirects, users will land on your website even if they type in your site address using a “www” domain.

-WordPress Themes and Builders
+WordPress themes and builders

 WordPress has thousands of different themes to choose from when building your site, and third-party providers offer thousands more.
 However, not all theme builders are created equal.
 Look for a WordPress theme builder with the following features: